jcolot/bantumi/README.md

 # bantumi

-Implementation pour le cours "projet de programmation" a l'universite de Namur
+Bantumi implementation for the programmation course in Universite de Namur